uvarc/rc-website/content/post/scratch-updates.md

 rsync -av /oldscratch/$USER/somefolder/ /scratch/$USER/somefolder
 ```

-After September 17th, the `/scratch` folder that you are using now will be available until the winter maintenance (planned for December 2019).
-You will have the ability to copy any missing files to the new `/scratch` hardware.

-We will post instructions for how you may transfer the missing files after the maintenance.
+Notice the trailing slash at the end of the first `somefolder`, and the lack of a slash at the end of the second `somefolder`.
+The placement of the slash is important for how the transfer is done.

 # Need Help?